Speech-Language Pathology Studies

 CHECK OUT OUR FAQ—YOU'RE SURE TO FIND THE ANSWER THERE!

-The program is open to students with diverse backgrounds, regardless of the specialized courses they took in high school or the track they followed for their previous high school diploma.
+The program is open to students with diverse backgrounds, regardless of the specialized courses they took in high school or the track they followed for their previous baccalaureate.

-Admission is based on an application review followed by an interview through Parcoursup.
+This is a selection process based first on application materials and then on an interview through Parcoursup.

 For any questions regarding admissions for international students: med-ri@umontpellier.fr

-All applications will be reviewed, but only those selected will be considered.
+All applications will be reviewed, but only those that are selected will be accepted.

-StartingJuly 17, 2021, viathe website of the Montpellier-Nîmes School of Medicine.
+StartingJuly 17, 2021, viathe Montpellier-Nîmes School of Medicine website.

 The selection criteria are based on the requirements listed on Parcoursup.